amitkgupta/adventofcode.com/README.md

 ## 2017

-Code and stars except for Day 21 (both parts) and Day 23 Part 2.
+Code and stars except for Day 21.

 ## 2018